almalee24/js-project-double-repo-front/README.md

 *Front end code
 *[Back-end here](https://github.com/almalee24/js-project-double-repo-back)

-# Jobiy
+# Jobify

-Jobiy is position and contact tracker that allows people who are job hunting been organized.
-You apply to so many positions that you forget what you applied for.
-You make so many contancts that you forget to keep up with them.
-Jobify makes that easier.
+Jobify is position and contact tracker that allows people who are job hunting be organized.
+It's a Single Page Application, SPA, with a frontend build with HTML, CSS and JavaScript.
+The frontend will communicate with a backend API that was build with Ruby and Rails.
+All interactions between the client and the server were handled asynchronously (AJAX) and use JSON as the communication format.
+The JavaScript application uses Object Oriented JavaScript to encapsulate related data and behavior

 ## Note